-• Grading Policy:
+Grading Policy:

 Grades are earned according to proficiency of materials mastered.
 Students are expected to earnestly complete every assignment.
 Social Studies grades will be divided into two categories.
-TCAP scores will be worth 10% of the student's grade.
-All other assignments (daily work, quizzes, tests, projects, etc.) are in the second category and are worth 90% of a student's grade.
+Daily work, homework, quizzes, projects, module tests, and benchmark tests will be a part of the formative category worth 90% of the student's grade.
+The difference will be that daily work, homework and quizzes will not carry as many points as projects, module tests, and benchmark tests.
+TCAP scores will be a part of the summative category worth 10% of the student's grade.
 Extra credit opportunities for students are given at specific times throughout the semester and are related to the content.
-Original assignments must be completed with quality work before students can do extra credit.
+Original assignments must be completed with quality work.

 Knox County Schools' grade scale is as follows: